raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

 The actual implementation of the local provider is surprisingly simple in terms of number of lines, but has a high conceptual/nb_of_lines ratio.
 Many design choices do impact the overall perf, and this, the local provider implementation will be covered in a dedicated article.

-## Local broker, remote broker, simulation broker.
+## Local broker, remote broker, simulation broker

 We will use the words local and remote to qualify brokers the same way we did to qualify providers.